metadata toggle

 The recommended dose is 30 mg of the active substances together (i.e. 25 mg sulfadiazine and 5 mg trimethoprim) per kg body weight, equivalent to 10 g powder per 100 kg, once or twice daily for 5 days.
 Frequency of dosing is decided on basis of the susceptibility of the pathogens involved and location of the infection.

 The powder can be mixed in a handful of feed immediately prior to dosing.
 The active ingredients in the powder have a bitter taste.
-Adding molasses or other sweetener to the feed can facilitate administration of the product.
+Adding molasses or other sweetener to the feed can facilitate administration of the veterinary medicinal product.
 The remaining feed should be withheld until half an hour after the horse has eaten the feed with the medicine.
 Should a horse continue to reject the medicated feed, treatment should be continued with another pharmaceutical form with the same actives.

 In case of an overdose loose faeces or diarrhoea may be observed.
 This is generally self-limiting, but if needed can be treated symptomatically, e.g. fluid therapy in case of dehydration.